IU-PR/Capstone_project/content/docs/2024/Ashot/week01.md

 Please answer the following questions related to the lean methodology:

-1. What problem or need does your software project address?
+1. **What problem or need does your software project address?**

-   ...
+   Ashot streamlines the photo culling process, saving photographers time and effort.

-2. Who are your target users or customers?
+2. **Who are your target users or customers?**

-   ...
+   Target users are photographers of all skill levels, particularly those seeking a cost-effective solution.

-3. How will you validate and test your assumptions about the project?
+3. **How will you validate and test your assumptions about the project?**

-   ...
+   We will validate and test our assumptions through user interviews, surveys, and an MVP.
+   We will gather feedback and iterate the product based on the insights.

-4. What metrics will you use to measure the success of your project?
+4. **What metrics will you use to measure the success of your project?**

-   ...
+   We'll measure the success of Ashot using user acquisition, growth, and satisfaction, and time saved in the culling process compared to other methods.

-5. How do you plan to iterate and pivot if necessary based on user feedback?
+5. **How do you plan to iterate and pivot if necessary based on user feedback?**

-   ...
+   We'll continuously gather and analyze user feedback, prioritize and implement changes in an agile and iterative manner, and be prepared to pivot our product strategy or business model if required to better address the needs of our target users.

 ## **Leveraging AI, Open-Source, and Experts**